J. Sanford Miller Family Arts Scholars Arts Awards

 Between 2007 and 2013, the designation of “Arts Scholar” was offered to a small group of rising fourth-year students through grants used for intensive summer pursuit of arts experiences, either in Charlottesville or at sites around the world—from Hamburg to Ghana.
 A dance student spent the summer of 2008 in residency with a company in New York, studying both modern and ballet technique while learning new repertory with this internationally renowned company.
 “This was one of the best experiences of my life so far,” she said of her summer work.
 “I started the program as a student who studied dance.
 I left as a dancer.”
 Miller Arts Scholars also enabled a student majoring in Studio Art to spend his summer immersed in the artistic environment of the Hirshhorn Museum in Washington, DC. in preparation for the writing of his Distinguished Majors thesis in the fall of 2009.
 As he tells us, “my experience with the Hirshhorn allowed me to grasp a fuller picture of the museum’s function in the nexus it shares with the art history academy and art practice itself.”
 Other Arts Scholars pursued similarly ambitious programs of study in repertory theater, sculpture, dance, and musical performance around the nation and the world.

-Participants meeting basic Miller Arts Scholars requirements may apply as a rising 4th year during the spring semester for an Arts Scholars Arts Award to support research for arts related project.
-A maximum of 14, third-year student projects will receive research support.
-These awards currently range between $800 and $3000.00.
+Participants meeting basic Miller Arts Scholars requirements may apply as a rising third or fourth-year student during the spring semester for an Arts Scholars Arts Award to support research for arts related project.
+Approximately 14, third-year student projects will receive research support.
+Students may apply for a maximum of $3000.00.

 - These projects may be single research projects or collaborations.